ajing/ChemTreeMap/docs/source/backend.rst

 Installation
 ------------

-Change into the backend directory and run the `setup.py` script.
+Switch to the backend directory and run the `setup.py` script.

 .. code-block:: bash